Churchill magazine

 Lock your bike to something solid and secure, and make sure thieves can’t lift your bike up and over a pole or post.
 If possible, aim for a well-lit public place that's viewed by a security camera.

-ID your bike by getting it security marked by the police.
+Make it easier to trace by getting it security marked by the police.
 You can check for police-run marking events near you on Bikeregister.com, which also happens to be the largest bicycle register in the UK.
 Or you can register it with Immobilise.
-This is a free register of possession that links up with the Police National Stolen Equipment Database.
-It’s also wise to take a photo of your bike in case you need proof of its identity for the police.
+This free register links up with the Police National Stolen Equipment Database.
+It’s also wise to take a photo of your bike to provide proof of its identity to the police.

 Insure it

-Even by following the security advice, there remains a chance your bike could be stolen.
-For this reason you may want to look at insuring your bike with Churchill.
+Even if you follow the security advice, there’s still a chance your bike could be stolen.
+For this reason, you may want to look at insuring your bike with Churchill.

 Related articles